The Way You Love Me (Faith Hill song): Music video

 The music video for "The Way You Love Me" was directed by Joseph Kahn.
 It first aired on television the week of August 21, 2000.
-The video shows Hill as many different characters, including a mother, police officer, robber, waitress, heiress, and nurse.
-A remix video was also made using the Love to Infinity remix, featuring Hill as one extra character: a meteorologist.
-American filmmaker Jeanette McCurdy, who was eight years old at the time, makes a cameo in the remix music video.
+The video shows Hill as many different characters, including a mother, police officer, robber, waitress, heiress, nurse and meteorologist.
+Three different edits were made, one using the album version, one using the radio remix and one using the Love to Infinity remix.
+American filmmaker Jennette McCurdy, who was eight years old at the time, makes a cameo in both the album version and the Love to Infinity remix music videos.